npgsql/doc/conceptual/EFCore.PG/mapping/nodatime.md

 var recentPosts = context.Posts.Where(p => p.CreationTime > someInstant);
 ```

-## Member translation
+## Operation translation

-Currently, the EF Core provider knows how to translate the most date/time component members of NodaTime's `LocalDateTime`, `LocalDate`, `LocalTime` and `Period`.
-In other words, the following query will be translated to SQL and evaluated server-side:
+The provider knows how to translate many members and methods on mapped NodaTime types.
+For example, the following query will be translated to SQL and evaluated server-side:

 ```c#
 // Get all events which occurred on a Monday